Skip to main content

 Data analytic strategy

-To examine proximal outcomes collected immediately following the intervention, a mixed-model analysis of covariance will be conducted to compare students who experience READY for WAGES to those in the control condition.
-Differences in community engagement will be compared with a nested survival analysis.
-Analytic approaches will address the nested structure of the data, and moderation and mediation will also be examined.
+To examine proximal outcomes collected immediately following the intervention, a mixed-model analysis of covariance was conducted to compare students who participated in READY for WAGES to those in the control condition.
+Fidelity and social validity data were analyzed descriptively.

 People and institutions involved